Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Simulation methods

-Laves phase crystal analysis (LaCA) \cite{xie2021laves} was used to analyze the dislocation and stacking fault structures in C14 and C15 Laves phases.
-The Open Visualization Tool (OVITO) \cite{stukowski2009visualization} was used to visualize the atomistic configurations and calculate the displacement vectors of atoms of the dislocation motion.
+An atomic structural analysis method for Laves phases, Laves phase crystal analysis (LaCA) \cite{xie2021laves}, was used to analyze the dislocation and stacking fault structures in C14 and C15 Laves phases.
+LaCA can be seen as an advanced common neighbor analysis (CNA) method \cite{Honeycutt1987}, which combines identification of Frank–Kasper clusters with centrosymmetry to unambiguously classified atomic arrangements in Laves crystals \cite{xie2021laves}.
+For visualization and analysis of atomistic simulations, OVITO \cite{stukowski2009visualization} was used.